erhant/zkAargon/README.md

 The game board is shown as a 2D grid, where we refer to each cell as a "box".
 The player also has an inventory. specific to each puzzle, where they can only use the given items.

-Within the code, only the items and their directions are given, the laser paths for the entire board is computed with an algorithm that simlpy starts at all source boxes.

 ## Designing the Circuit

 The entire game circuit has three parts: